tiqi-group/pydase_service_base/README.md

 ### PostgresDatabaseSession

-The `PostgresDatabaseSession` class can be used to interact with a PostgreSQL database.
-Here's an example of how to use it:
+The `PostgresDatabaseSession` class allows interactions with a PostgreSQL database.

 ```python
 from icon_service_base.database import PostgresDatabaseSession